nais/doc/addons/idporten.md

 ### Redirect URI

-{% hint style="info" %}
+{% hint style="danger" %}
-Note that `spec.idporten.redirectURI` can be omitted if `spec.ingresses` contains only _one_ ingress.
+For security reasons you may only specify **one** ingress when this feature is enabled.
 {% endhint %}

-The ingress specified will generate a redirect URL using the formula:
+The ingress specified will by default generate a redirect URL using the formula:

 ```
-spec.ingresses + "/oauth2/callback"
+spec.ingresses[0] + "/oauth2/callback"
 ```

 In other words, this: